Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle: Proposed Approach

-The effectiveness of any optimization-based method is likely to depend heavily on the objective function employed in the optimization formulation.
-For Trajopt, the objective function is parameterized by coefficients for the path length and the obstacle avoidance and by a distance parameter $D_{\rm min}$, measuring the maximum distance from the obstacles where the cost will be applied.
-These parameters required some tuning; Section~\ref{sec:exp} describes the specific values utilized in our experiments.
+The objective function is parameterized by coefficients for the path length and the obstacle avoidance and by a distance parameter $D_{\rm min}$, measuring the maximum distance from the obstacles where the cost will be applied.
+These parameters required tuning for the underwater environment and the AUV used; Section~\ref{sec:exp} describes the specific values utilized in our experiments.

-The system employs an addition term in cost to ensure that the robot will not reach the surface, and will remain entirely underwater.\invis{The swimming performance of the Aqua2 ASV has been observed to be significantly degraded outside of water.} The cost function $c_z$ was applied on the $z$ of all the states $s_i$ and defined as:
+Our system employs an additional term in the cost to ensure that the robot will not reach the surface, and will remain entirely underwater.
+The cost function $c_z$ was applied on the $z$ coordinate of all the states $s_i \in S$, where $s_i = [x_i,y_i,z_i, q^x_i,q^y_i,q^z_i,q^w_i]$, and defined as follows:

-where $\epsilon$ $> 0$. \invis{A small value such as $1$ worked for all our experiments.} The condition in Equation~\ref{f_z} penalizes every state above $-D_{min}$ ensuring that the robot will remain underwater, accounting also for drifting similarly to the obstacles.
+where $\epsilon$ $> 0$.
+Assuming that on the surface $z=0$, the condition in Equation~\ref{c_z} penalizes every state above $-D_{\rm min}$ ensuring that the robot will remain underwater, accounting also for potential inaccuracies in control.